Top.Mail.Ru

 Seymchan meteorite.
 Seymchan is a pallasite — an extraordinarily rare class of stony-iron meteorite — found on the Kolyma River in 1967.
 Cut and acid-etched, it reveals the Widmanstätten pattern: interlocking crystalline geometries that formed over millions of years in the parent body's slow cooling.
 STRUGA uses Seymchan in select LAB and DARK UNION pieces — wedding bands and pendants where a fragment of authentic outer-space iron joins terrestrial silver.
 For the deeper material story, see our carbon fibre and meteorite jewelry guide.

 Natural stones.
 Beyond silver and carbon, STRUGA works with raw aquamarine, tourmaline (the seven-colour mineral group), heliodor (the yellow beryl), and natural quartz.
-These appear primarily in the RITUAL, Classic Amulet, and Thorn Amulet lines.
+These appear primarily in the RITUAL and Amulet lines.

 How to tell real Bali silver